pinot-contrib/pinot-docs/developers/plugin-architecture/write-custom-plugins/README.md

 This way there's no need to shade classes anymore, because Pinot will ensure isolation and proper ordered loading of these classes.
 Pinot will only expose the classes in pinot-spi.
-The `classes`-directory will contain custom compiled Java-code of the plugin.
+The `classes`-directory  or `my-custon-plugin-1.0.0.jar` will contain custom compiled Java-code of the plugin.
+The only difference is that the `classes` will always be loaded first.
+The jars are added afterward as ordered by the OS.
 Next to these `classes` are all the runtime required dependencies, but without the pinot-jars.
 The `pinot-plugin.properties` is currently a placeholder to recognize this new structure.
 In the future this file will be used to store metadata for the plugin.